VarsityPhysicist/FFXIVRelicTracker/README.md

 Currently the following expansions are included in this: ARR, ShB, Skysteel Tools

+The order of planned expansions to be added are: HW then SB - if a new stage for ShB drops then that will get completed first

 To use the application, download the files and run FFXIVRelicTracker.exe

   The main window can be dragged around from the top bar and can be expanded or shrunk by clicking and dragging from the bottom right corner.